Starting in Saskatchewan

 That ‘flat’ is the Canadian prairies, which stretch into southern Alberta and Manitoba too.
 I flew into Saskatoon from Calgary, across a vast patchwork-quilt of beige and teal dotted with the odd toy farmhouse, marooned in a grassy ocean.

-Brutal, maybe, but nothing went to waste.
+A brutal way to kill, maybe, but nothing went to waste.
 The skin and fur was used for tipis; the ribs were shaped into sleighs; the sinew was made taut for bow strings – even the tail was turned into a fly swatter.

 But when ‘the white man’ arrived, living on the plains changed forever.
 In the 1890s the government painted a glowing picture of the prosperous lands of Saskatchewan, naming it the ‘Last Best West’ and fuelling an immigration drive which swelled the population from 91,000 to 492,000 in 10 years.